SEED-platform/seed/docs/source/setup_docker.rst

 or `for Windows <https://docs.docker.com/docker-for-windows/install/>`_.
 Docker Desktop includes Compose v2.

+On Windows, use Docker Desktop with the WSL 2 backend.
+Run repository commands from a WSL 2 shell when you need Linux-compatible paths or shell behavior.

 Building and Running Containers for Non-Development
 -------------------------------------------------------

 The Docker Compose database service uses ``timescale/timescaledb-ha:pg18.3-ts2.26.4-oss``.
+The Redis service uses ``redis:8-alpine``.
 The image's default ``PGDATA`` directory is ``/home/postgres/pgdata/data``; compose mounts the ``seed_pgdata`` volume at ``/home/postgres/pgdata`` so the container can manage its ``data`` subdirectory.